xbouteiller/gmin/README.md

 A file named conf.cfg is expected in the program folder.
 It can be modified by the user -[config] section is mandatory
--[optional] section contains info for executing the program without prompting the menu, **use_opt** should be set to True is you want to use
+-[optional] section contains info for executing the program without prompting the menu, **use_opt** should be turned to True is you want to use
--[batch] is only useful for the batch mode
+-[batch] parameters for the batch mode

 ## How to install?